 - Identified high-performing sites and low-performing sites that Honeywell can engage with to improve future performance.

 - Wrote a “Best Practice Guidelines” outlining opportunities to improve sustainability performance at Honeywell.

-- These guidelines addressed topics such as installing water filling stations, no flush urinals, and eliminating Styrofoam cups.
+- These guidelines addressed topics such as installing water filling stations and no flush urinals and eliminating Styrofoam cups.